-The simplest and most widely played golf games to play is just you versus your opponent.
+The simplest and most widely played golf game to play is just you versus your opponent.

-It’s just the least number of shots taken over course of 9 or 18 holes.
+It’s just the least number of shots taken over the course of 9 or 18 holes.

 No handicaps are taken into account.

-Its just a straight forward test, based on who takes the fewest shots, wins.
+It’s just a straightforward test, based on who takes the fewest shots.

 Arguably the most fun to play, here you score based on holes won.

 Each player earns a point for each hole in which they have taken fewer shots than their opponents

 You’re playing against one playing partner, in pairs.

 The format varies, depending on whether you are using your Gross score.